RayChimera/configs/README.md

 # General

-Chimera's linux distro configs for new installations

-> Use headings list to quickly jump to the section you need, Luke!

 ## Informational

+> Chimera's linux distro configs for new installations

+### Navigation

+Look at the navbar to the right and do each after another

 ### Common shortcuts